A General Information Extraction Framework Based on Formal Languages: Operations on Extractors

 \section{Operations on Extractors}

-In this section, we define several operators on extractors based on typical operators for manipulating relational tables (i.\,e., operators from relational algebra), but we also consider the concatenation and Kleene star, which is motivated by our formulation of the framework purely in terms of formal languages (Section~\ref{sec:extractorsFormalLanguages}).
+In this section, we define several operators on extractors based on typical operators for manipulating relational tables (i.e., operators from relational algebra), but we also consider the concatenation and Kleene star, which is motivated by our formulation of the framework purely in terms of formal languages (to be discussed in Section~\ref{sec:extractorsFormalLanguages}).
+Some of our binary operations require that the two extractors are defined over the same attribute alphabets, others are defined for arbitrary attribute alphabets.
+Note that in this section, we assume that $\Sigma$ is a fixed terminal alphabet and all our considered extractors are $\Sigma$-extractors.
+However, we consider extractors over different attribute alphabets.